 About Safe at Home: An Address Confidentiality Program

-Safe at Home is a statewide address confidentiality program administered by the Office of the Minnesota Secretary of State and governed by
+Safe at Home is a statewide address confidentiality program administered by the Office of the Minnesota Secretary of State and governed by Minnesota Statutes, Chapter 5B and

 It was designed in collaboration with local victim service providers and law enforcement.
 This program became effective September 1, 2007 and is designed to help survivors of domestic violence, sexual assault, stalking, or others who fear for their safety maintain a confidential address.